tuyenvan92/Project2_Part2/Project7/readme.txt

 ﻿
-Out topic is shop glasses, Eyeonic Glasses.
+My topic is shop glasses, Eyeonic Glasses.
 I have created a website that selling glasses, base on this https://www.glassesusa.com/ website.

 To use the site, at first you'll wish to install the database to your local php myadmin by the code in the file eyeonic.sql.